MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 ```
 Get-CsTeamsVoiceApplicationsPolicy -Filter "tag:*"
 ```
-The command shown in Example 3 returns information about all the teams voice applications policies configured at the per-user scope.
+The command shown in Example 3 returns information about all the Teams voice applications policies configured at the per-user scope.
 To do this, the command uses the Filter parameter and the filter value "tag:*"; that filter value limits the returned data to policies that have an Identity that begins with the string value "tag:".

 ## PARAMETERS